jakearchibald/jakearchibald.com/static-build/posts/2022/07/img-aspect-ratio/index.md

 }
 ```

 Firstly, this feature doesn't work on `embed`, `iframe`, `marquee`, `object`, or `table`.
 But also, this usage of `attr()` wouldn't work in practice because it returns a string.
-However, CSS allows you to cast the attribute data to other types:
+To make it work properly, you'd need to cast the attribute to a number, which CSS supports!

 <p class="code-warning">This isn't how it works either</p>